Skip to content

 VariableWhat it resolves toExample

-$dFields from the selected log, including nested paths.{{$d.trace_id}}, {{$d.log_str.span_id}}
+$dFields from the selected log or span, including nested paths.{{$d.trace_id}}, {{$d.log_str.span_id}}

-$mCoralogix metadata fields attached to the log.{{$m.applicationName}}, {{$m.subsystemName}}, {{$m.severity}}, {{$m.timestamp}}
+$mCoralogix metadata fields attached to the log or span.{{$m.applicationName}}, {{$m.subsystemName}}, {{$m.severity}}, {{$m.timestamp}}

 $pPage and query context.
-Values from the current Explore session and the value the user clicked.{{$p.start_date}}, {{$p.end_date}}, {{$p.selected_value}}
+Values from the current Explore session and the value the user selected.{{$p.start_date}}, {{$p.end_date}}, {{$p.selected_value}}

 JavaScript expressions